Depression. Causes, symptoms, treatment of the disease

 • visiting the theater, art exhibitions and other cultural events.

-There is no cure for alcoholism.
+It is impossible to cure alcoholism.

-• Tried many ways but nothing helps?
+• Have you tried many methods, but nothing helps?

-• Is alcohol destroying your family?
+• Is alcoholism destroying your family?

-The article describes the types of psychological state of women during menopause, the indications and directions of psychotherapy.
+The article describes the types of psychological state of women during menopause, indications and directions of psychotherapy.

-The psychological state of women during menopause
+Psychological state of women during menopause

 Due to hormonal changes During menopause, the following picture is observed: